 Vitamin D is a fat-soluble vitamin and is contained in few foods naturally: Some foods with high levels include:

 - Some fish, especially oily fish like herring, salmon, mackerel and sardines

 - Fortified Soy products

-- Salami, ham and sausages (please avoid salami and cold cut meats during pregnancy, however, fine when breastfeeding)
+- Salami, ham and sausages (Please avoid salami and cold cut meats during pregnancy.
+However, these are fine when breastfeeding.)

 - Fortified dairy products

 It is not a good idea to consume too much Vitamin D from food or supplements as it can lead to anorexia, weight loss, polyuria, heart arrhythmias, kidney stones and increased risk of heart attacks.
 Vitamin D cannot reach toxic levels if created naturally from sun exposure.